 You can also manage your Object storage through command line with the Openstack Swift API

-When it is created, upload your application code in your container.
+When it is created, upload your application code and environment file if needed at the root of the container.
 If you don't have any application code, you can still try the CLI with the examples files provided inside the

 testdata directory of the GitHub project.

 If you want to submit a python job, do not forget to upload your environment.yml file (see How to generate environment file for Python jobs)